tezc/redis/hashtemplates.md

 | Regular hashes | `listpack` + `hashtable` | 3.49 GB |
 | Template-encoded | `template-listpack` + `template-array` | 1.77 GB |

 About **49% less memory**.
-The saving tracks how much of each key is field names: highest for the listpack keys (short values, names repeated per key) and lower for the keys with a large value, where the value dominates the footprint.
+The more of a key's size is taken up by field names, the more it saves: keys with short values save the most (the repeated field names are most of the footprint), while keys with a large value save less (the value dominates and the field names are a small part to begin with).

 ---